About this Program

 Total Credits | 120 |

-The major in religion examines religion as a significant and pervasive element in human culture.
+The major in Religion examines religion as a significant and pervasive element in human culture.
 Through study of a variety of religious traditions, students learn about the history, beliefs and practices of the world's religions.
 Emphasis on method and theory and religion's comparative dimensions enables students to read and analyze current literature.
 Students will be able to locate and use reference tools and demonstrate the ability to communicate independent, critical perspectives.

 Before Graduating Students Must